xingguo-huang/fullstack-mern/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any suggestions or improvements.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or feedback, feel free to reach out to me at [your-email@example.com](mailto:your-email@example.com).

----

-By showcasing your skills and the technologies used in this project, you can make a strong impression on recruiters and potential employers.
-Good luck!